 SOUND ART HAS BECOME ONE OF THE MOST SIGNIFICANT FIELDS IN 21ST CENTURY ART.”
 Peter Weibel

-Klanghaus Untergreith is an international centre for sound art that was founded by director Mia Zabelka and co-director Zahra Mani in 2008.
-The Klanghaus Untergreith is furthermore a forum for creative development based on the subtle principle of auditory perception and work based on acoustic and sensory phenomena.
+Mia Zabelka’s Klanghaus Sankt Johann is an international centre for sound art, contemporary music forms and transdisziplinary art.
+The Klanghaus Sankt Johann is furthermore a forum for creative development based on the subtle principle of auditory perception and work based on acoustic and sensory phenomena.
 New and changing approaches to socio-political and cultural fields are inherent to the curatorial focus.
-Klanghaus Untergreith is in the south Styrian village of Untergreith, surrounded by vineyards, and consists of a recording studio, exhibition and performance space in addition to an outdoor stage.
+Klanghaus Sankt Johann is in the south Styrian village of Untergreith, surrounded by vineyards, and consists of a recording studio, exhibition and performance space in addition to an outdoor stage.
 The live events involve every thinkable form of noise, tone and sound.
-The performances are characterized by interdisciplinary, experimental and border-crossing aspects in genres spanning visual arts, literature, performance art, media art and music.
+The performances are characterized by interdisciplinary and border-crossing aspects in genres spanning visual arts, literature, performance art, media art and music.

-Klanghaus Untergreith is in a constant state of process, whereby the “Klangfest”, “Klanggalerie”, “Artist in Residence Programme” and workshops for children and teenagers are examples of ongoing projects that repeatedly pose questions related to artistic strategies, approaches and positions in the ever broader horizon of pluralistic possibilities.
+Klanghaus Sankt Johann is in a constant state of process, whereby the “Klangzeit”, “Klanggalerie”, “Artist in Residence Programme” and workshops for children and teenagers are examples of ongoing projects that repeatedly pose questions related to artistic strategies, approaches and positions in the ever broader horizon of pluralistic possibilities.

 FOCUS POINTS